Pedro-Tuto/Pedro-Tuto/README.md

 ### Hi there! 👋

-- 🔭 I’m currently working at CompassUOL Internship Program
+- 🔭 I’m currently working at Veeries
-- 🌱 I’m currently learning Java and Spring Boot
+- 🌱 I’m currently working with Pyhton web scraping

 ##